Calm your IBS in just 6 weeks with Nerva

 The findings agrees with data from other clinical trials and support the value of hypnotherapy for treating IBS.
 The results have implications for clinical practice and primary care in Australia and the United States where rates of functional gastrointestinal disorders are high.

 What is Irritable bowel syndrome?

-Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder.
+Irritable bowel syndrome (IBS), also sometimes called 'spastic colon', is a functional gastrointestinal disorder.
 Common symptoms ofIBS include bloating, abdominal pain, cramping, and constipation or diarrhea, and may significantly impact quality of life.
 The ROME III criteria are used to diagnose IBS.(1)

 Irritable bowel syndrome is a challenge to treat.
 As there is no cure, treatment aims to relieve gastrointestinal symptoms.
 IBS differs from inflammatory bowel disease and other disorders that cause abdominal pain in that there is no structural problem with the gut.
 Thus, it is termed a functional gastrointestinal disorder.(2)

 Doctors have a few options for treating IBS.
 The low FODMAP diet that eliminates triggers of irritable bowel syndrome (fermentableoligosaccharides, disaccharides, monosaccharides, and polyols).
 This elimination diet is considered the 'gold standard' for treating irritable bowel syndrome and was developed by Dr. Sue Shepherd of Monash University.
 Medication treatments for IBS include laxatives, antispasmodics, and antidepressants.
 However, medication has been shown as less effective than dietary interventions.(3)